Appendix: Syntax Reference

 #format ... #!

-to style a text block; and Text icon:@icon!
+, used to style text blocks; and Text Icons:@icon!

 Example: